If chicken of the woods mushrooms taste like chicken, then it only makes sense that a lobster mushroom would taste like lobster, right?

 How to Clean and Store Lobster Mushrooms

 First, you’ll need to prep them.
-This involves cleaning them since lobster mushrooms tend to trap a lot of dirt in their concave-shaped caps and cracks.
+This involves cleaning them since lobster mushrooms tend to trap much dirt in their concave-shaped caps and cracks.

 It’s best not to soak these or any mushrooms unless you absolutely have to.
 If you have especially dirty ones, you can probably get away with breaking them, rinsing them quickly with icy cold water, and then wiping them off with a paper towel.

 Once the mushrooms are clean, place them in an airtight container or ziplock bag and freeze them.
-To avoid ruining them, you should complete this entire process in the shortest time possible.
-But do make sure that any mushrooms that you rinsed off are dry before freezing.
+To avoid ruining them, you should complete this entire process as soon as possible.
+But make sure that any mushrooms you rinsed off are dry before freezing.

 Alternatively, you can also dehydrate these mushrooms.
 See my article entitled How to Dehydrate Mushrooms, a Complete Guide, to learn more about dehydrating mushrooms.

-One more warning — any leftover lobster mushroom dish that you cook should be eaten within a day, even if you put it in the fridge.
-While I have never had any issues with lobster mushrooms, there are rumors that people have gotten sick from cooked mushrooms that have sat around for a couple of days.
+One more warning — any leftover lobster mushroom dish you cook should be eaten within a day, even if you put it in the fridge.
+While I have never had any issues with lobster mushrooms, there are rumors that people have gotten sick from cooked mushrooms that have sat around for a few days.
 Better safe than sorry.

 Health Benefits of Lobster Mushrooms